Seaton - Grange

 Health performance in Seaton - Grange is lower than average with prevalence of common health conditions notable across both younger and older age cohorts

-Seaton-Grange faces significant health challenges, with common health conditions prevalent across both younger and older age cohorts.
+Seaton - Grange faces significant health challenges with a notable prevalence of common health conditions across both younger and older age cohorts.

-The rate of private health cover is high at approximately 54%, covering about 10,009 people.
-The most common medical conditions are arthritis, impacting 9.5% of residents, and mental health issues, affecting 8.1%.
-About 66.8% of residents declare themselves completely clear of medical ailments, compared to 68.9% across Greater Adelaide.
-The area has a higher proportion of seniors aged 65 and over at 23.2%, with 4,263 people in this age group, compared to the Greater Adelaide average of 20%.
-Health outcomes among seniors present some challenges, broadly aligning with the general population's health profile.
+The rate of private health cover is very high at approximately 54% of the total population (~10,072 people).
+The most common medical conditions in the area are arthritis and mental health issues, impacting 9.5% and 8.1% of residents respectively.
+A total of 66.8% of residents declared themselves completely clear of medical ailments, compared to 68.9% across Greater Adelaide.
+As of June 2021, the area has 23.2% of residents aged 65 and over (4,290 people), which is higher than the 20.0% in Greater Adelaide.
+Health outcomes among seniors present some challenges, broadly in line with the general population's health profile.

 Frequently Asked Questions - Health